Anita Inder Singh: Publications

 Anita Inder Singh has also published The United States, South Asia and the Global Anti-Terrorist Coalition.
 This book breaks new ground by exploring the significance of Afghanistan, Pakistan and India in the American-led international coalition against terrorism.
 Will the anti-terrorist strategies of the US establish that it is the world’s principal spoiler or a superpower upholding international norms and strengthening the capacity of international society to quash terrorism?

 Anita Inder Singh’s articles have been published in The World Today and International Affairs (both connected with Chatham House, London), The Guardian, The Times Literary Supplement, the Far Eastern Economic Review and The Wall Street Journal Asia.

 Personal

-She has lived in Sweden, India, Switzerland, Britain, the United States, and Russia.
+She has lived in Sweden, India, Switzerland, Britain, United States, and Russia.